 The impact of domestic violence can be fairly negative on the physical and emotional well-being of any person.
 Therefore, courts take charges of domestic violence very seriously.

-- Stay-Away Orders: This implies no contact with the victim in any manner or restrained from being at a certain distance from the victim at home, at work, or at any other place the victim is known to visit often.
+- Stay-away orders: This implies no contact with the victim in any manner or restrained from being within a certain distance from the victim at home, at work, or at any other place the victim is known to visit often.
 These are also called ‘stay away’ orders.

 - Division of Marital Assets: Courts usually take into account a spouse’s behavior during marriage to decide the division of marital assets.
 A larger share of marital assets may be awarded to the victim of domestic violence.
 If the domestic violence was related to economic or financial abuse, then the division of the assets will be more favorable to the victims of such abuse.
 For example, if the domestic violence consisted of mental abuse that impacted the victim’s ability to make or earn money, or caused a job loss to the victim, then the courts will usually award a larger share to the victim.